-Earlier this year, we presented the inaugural Athens Burns Bright Cultural Ecology tour of Athens.
+In 2020 we presented the inaugural Athens Burns Bright Cultural Ecology tour of Athens.
 Participants from Australia, US, France, and Singapore met and talked with Athenian artists, curators, producers and heads of leading cultural institutions, farm to table food specialists, new café owners, and social enterprise developers.
 They were immersed in all aspects of a re-emergent; post Financial Crisis, Athens’ cultural ecology.
 There are exciting and creative developments in this ancient and regenerating city.

 Who are we?
 Fotis Kapetopoulos is the director Kape Communications Pty Ltd, a writer and Digital Strategy Consultant for Neos Kosmos, Australia’s leading Greek-Australian media outlet, and Barbara Dukas is a leading theatre director, the former collaborator of the National Theatre of Greece and the current Artistic Director at Municipal and Regional Theatre of Corfu.
-Our friend Vallejo Gantner, a founding member of the tour, former artistic director of PS122 in New York, and the recently appointed artistic director of the Onassis Foundation USA based in New York, may join us as a special guest.
+Our friend Vallejo Gantner, a founding member of the tour, former artistic director of PS122 in New York, and the recently appointed artistic director of the Onassis Foundation USA based in New York, as special guest.

-If you wish to join us on this rare learning experience, please contact me on fotis[at]kape.com.au, or +61 3 9486 2770.
+For more information on this rare learning experience, please contact me on fotis[at]kape.com.au, or +61 3 9486 2770.

 Kape Communications Pty Ltd